-Assad's sham refugee conference marks dark 50-years of regime
+Assad's sham Syrian refugee conference marks dark 50th year of regime

 Al-Harakah at-Tashihya, literally the "Corrective Movement", was orchestrated by Hafez al-Assad under the guise of pragmatism against more revolutionary elements of the Baath Party.
 But the reality was, Hafez sensed an opportunity to brutally concentrate power and wealth around himself, his family and a handful of elite party allies and Damascene kleptocrats.